dangercapy/MyLabs/README.md

 You can, after changing these values to your own, also use the docker file to build & run the program.
 This is the recommended way to use the program.

+Using the MyLabs API with (coming soon) MyLabs Gui:
+If you want to use the MyLabs API you will have to set the frontEndHost and apiPort in the mylabs.json file. frontEndHost is the host on which your web-server with the gui will run. apiPort is the port you will use to connect to the api hosted on the backend. (this app.)

 Using MyLabs with Docker:
 MyLabs was made to be used with Docker, you can do this the following way: